ehmicky/nve/README.md

 - is [7 times faster](#benchmarks)
 - does not need a separate installation step for each Node version
 - can run the major release's latest minor/patch version automatically
-- works on Windows (no need to run as Administrator)
+- works on Windows.
+No need to run as Administrator.
 - does not require Bash
 - is installed as a Node module (as opposed to a
   [Bash installation script](https://github.com/nvm-sh/nvm/blob/master/README.md#installation-and-update)